 (U) 3.0 Reveal Information That Would Impair U.S. Cryptologic Systems or Activities - 50X3

-(U) Redact 50-year old information, in the absence of specific guidance, relating to cryptographic equipment employed on any NRP program.
+(U) Redact 50-year old information relating to cryptographic equipment employed on an NRP program.
 This includes but is not limited to information related to techniques, design, and/or use.
-Prior to invoking this exemption, IART shall consult current classification guides and relevant subject matter experts to confirm that such 50-year old information still represents a reasonable and specific threat to a U.S. cryptologic system or activity.